ubiquity/xp.ubq.fi/docs/progress.md

 ## Current Status
 The project successfully implements a minimal frontend that downloads and processes GitHub artifacts directly in the browser, working around Deno Deploy's compute limitations.
 WASM-based unzipping is functional but needs optimization for larger files and better error handling.

+Planning and implementation of developer analytics visualizations and IndexedDB-backed instant analytics UI is now underway.